parthsuresh/Stock-Predictor/README.md

 `$ python stock_predictor.py ticker`

-Where ticker stands for the ticker-name of the stock, like AAPL for apple, FB for facebook, etc.
+Where ticker stands for the ticker-name of the stock, like AAPL for apple, FB for facebook, etc

-### Future Work

-Currently the accuracy of this predictor is about 53%-54%.
-Using Neural Networks can increase the accuracy to over 80%.